 If you’re interested in becoming a physician who focuses on treating a wide range of internal diseases and conditions in adults, you might want to consider a career in internal medicine.
 You might be curious to know exactly what is internal medicine.
+Or why choose internal medicine over other medical specialties?
 As a doctor of internal medicine, you’ll serve as the first point of care for your patients.
 It’s a specialty that often attracts doctors interested in a broad range of care and in building relationships with patients they treat over the course of their adulthoods.

 If you’re considering internal medicine, ask yourself these questions:

 - Do you enjoy talking to patients and forming a relationship with them?

 - Do you want to work in both a hospital and an office setting?

 - Do you seek variety in your work—treating an ear infection in one patient while puzzling through a complex coronary issue with your next patient?

 - Do you want a career in one of the most in-demand fields of medicine?

 - Do you want to focus on treating adult patients rather than children?

 If your answer to these questions is “yes,” then internal medicine might be the right specialty for you.